brisbanemakerspace/bms-wiki/bylaws/infractions.md

 ## Category 2
 These Infractions are more severe than Category 1, and first time breaches **should** be accompanied by a Temporary Access Suspension penalty.
 Each breach should be accompanied by a Temporary Access Suspension going from 1 week, to 2 weeks, then up to 4 weeks.

+* Intentionally breaching the Safe Space Policy or Code of Conduct.
 * Not reporting a safety or maintenance issue that you caused or contributed to (e.g. you broke a tool and didn't report it).
 This includes making and leaving dangerous items like exposed extension cords, etc.
 * Causing a significant nuisance to BMS such as engaging in Unreasonable Complainant Conduct as defined by the Federal Ombudsman.
 * Using a tool contrary to its official process or without meeting all of its induction requirements (such as using it without being inducted).